 - Is the feature one that can be tested over a user’s session without concerns about consistency in subsequent sessions (e.g. alterations to a search algorithm)?

-If the feature is on pages such as an account management flow shown only to logged-in users, then the user traffic type is the appropriate choice for the split.
+If the feature is on pages such as an account management flow shown only to logged-in users, then the user traffic type is the appropriate choice for the feature flag.
 If the feature is something like a sales promotion that every visitor will be exposed to, whether logged-in or not, and you only need consistency for the lifetime of the anonymous id (session or specific cookie), then roll out that feature for the anonymous traffic type.

 Some features such as changes in product display pages are visible to customers both while anonymous and after logging in.
-If it is important to have consistency across multiple visits (or different devices), this consistency can only be guaranteed by a split with the logged-in traffic type.
+If it is important to have consistency across multiple visits (or different devices), this consistency can only be guaranteed by a feature flag with the logged-in traffic type.
 An anonymous identifier is used when the customer is not logged-in, so the treatment shown to a user while anonymous may be different from the previous behavior Split assigned to their logged in identifier.
 Passing the user’s logged-in id ensures consistent behavior across sessions and devices but sacrifices consistency of behavior before and after that log in occurs.

 If you prefer consistency for the logged-in user (while logged-in), you will need to decide if it is more important to measure the feature for anonymous or logged-in users.
 Set the behavior of the group on which you are not experimenting to a consistent default in the code while the experiment runs.

 Deciding how to work with both anonymous and logged-in users when experimenting can initially seem confusing.
-Break through that confusion by considering exactly what your experiment is intended to measure and over what specific population(s), and then setting up your splits appropriately.
+Break through that confusion by considering exactly what your experiment is intended to measure and over what specific population(s), and then setting up your feature flags appropriately.
 Don’t overcomplicate.
 Cover your metric bases by reporting all events with each traffic type and associated id, when available.